 Otters are petite, engaging creatures overflowing with positive energy.
-Intelligent and bright, they are also popular, eminently lovable and display the highly developed social skills that typify the small carnivores.
+Intelligent and bright, they are also popular, eminently lovable and display the highly developed social skills that typify small carnivores.
 Otters mix easily with a wide range of animal personalities.

-Otters Certainly aren't Beavers!
+Otters certainly aren't Beavers!

-Although intelligent and witty, otters have a tendency to suffer from self-doubt and fear of failure can prevent them from living up to their true potential.
+Although intelligent and witty, otters have a tendency to suffer from self-doubt, and fear of failure can prevent them from living up to their true potential.
 Still, they are a great problem solvers, with the ability to spend endless hours on abstract or practical challenges.
 As workers, they are dedicated and capable and always eager for a chance to prove themselves.

 Otters in the Workplace

 Their determination makes otters valuable employees, and although they often feel that their contributions are undervalued they would rather accept lower pay than risk confrontations in their workplace.

 Although they are fine motivators, otters avoid taking leadership roles and perform better in group situations where their social skills come in handy counseling coworkers through their problems.
 Their dexterous hands are useful in a wide range of careers, and they're ideally suited for work in engineering, advertising, and design.

 This engaging creature is a master swimmer.
 Using its tail and hind quarters as a rudder, the otter is able to maneuver as quickly as the fastest fish and is equally at home on land.

 Otters are nomadic animals, covering up to fifteen miles a day in an effort to find a good fishing hole.
 Moving rapidly over land by tobogganing over muddy patches, they travel mainly at night to avoid predators.